SequesterChain/pallets/donations/README.md

 ### Documentation/Configuration Options

 A short overview of our pallet types are below, with comments.
 You can view an example implementation [here](https://github.com/SequesterChain/sequester-example-node/blob/main/runtime/src/lib.rs#L325-L360).
-For a more in-depth overview, please see our [Medium article](https://medium.com/@sequester.chain/introducing-sequesters-donations-pallet-3e55f54cdfd1).
+For a more in-depth overview, please see our technical deep dive on the donations pallet [here](https://medium.com/@sequester.chain/introducing-sequesters-donations-pallet-3e55f54cdfd1).

 ```
 // The standard event type